-Gender Balance: In line with Government Policy the gender balance on FLAG boards is to be at least 40% female.
-In the previous FLAG programme, the Policy was to ensure that at least 30% of committee members were female and whilst some met this requirement, not all did.
+Gender Balance: An aspiration of BIM is for the gender balance on FLAG boards to be at least 40% female24.
+In the previous FLAG programme, the aspiration was to ensure that at least 30% of committee members25 were female and whilst some met this requirement, not all did.
 Ideally, during the lifetime of the strategy, if at any stage the gender balance does not reflect at least 40% female, the FLAG Board will actively try to recruit suitably qualified female volunteers.
-To help to achieve this, all nominating bodies will, in future, be asked to nominate two candidates, one male and one female, to the FLAG for any vacant position; in addition, assistance will be sought from respective Public Participation Networks (PPN) in identifying appropriate female candidates for any relevant vacancy on the FLAG.
+To help to achieve this, all nominating bodies will, in future, be asked to nominate two candidates, one male and one female, to the FLAG for any vacant position; in addition, assistance will be sought from respective Public Participation Networks26 (PPN) in identifying appropriate female candidates for any relevant vacancy on the FLAG.
 This commitment to gender balance will also apply to relevant sub-committees.